1967 Madras State Legislative Assembly election: Government formation

-The election results were announced on 23 February 1967 and the DMK won an absolute majority on its own.
-It had increased its vote share to 40.6% from 27.1% in 1962 election.
-Annadurai resigned as the Member of Parliament from the Rajya sabha.
-Annadurai was nominated as Chief Minister of Madras State and staked a claim to form a Government on 2 March 1967.
-He was sworn in by Governor Ujjal Singh on 6 March 1967 in Rajaji Hall.
+The election results were announced on 23 February 1967, with the DMK securing an absolute majority.
+DMK's General Secretary, C.N.
+Annadurai, who had been serving as a Member of the Rajya Sabha and was newly elected to the Lok Sabha from Kanjipuram, led the party to increase its vote share to 40.6%, up from 27.1% in the 1962 election.
+Annadurai and the DMK had not anticipated such a decisive victory; Annadurai had contested to become a Member of Parliament rather than a Member of the Legislative Assembly.
+With no other consensus candidate for the Chief Minister role, Annadurai resigned from both his Rajya Sabha and Lok Sabha seats.
+He was nominated as Chief Minister of Madras State and formally staked a claim to form the government on 2 March 1967 He was sworn in by Governor Ujjal Singh on 6 March 1967 in Rajaji Hall.
 He was later elected to the Madras Legislative Council on 22 April 1967.

-Annadurai's Cabinet
+Annadurai's cabinet

 The council of ministers in C. N. Annadurai's cabinet (6 March 1967 – 10 February 1969) were all from the DMK and they are listed in the following table.